dacadla/python-scripts/README.md

 # dacadla's python scripts
-Hello there! this repository is kind of like a python playground to try new things, experiment and hone my skills.
+Hello there! i just made this readme so github can shut up